 What we know so far

 At the time of this post, not all information was available about the visa.
-The requirements are still not set; however, it is guaranteed that there will be a minimum income requirement and that a health insurance coverage and a proof of employment with a foreign employer outside Argentina will be required as well as a professional resume.
+The requirements are still not set; however, it is guaranteed that there will be a minimum income requirement which most digital nomad visas have, and health insurance coverage, which puzzles a lot of digital nomads regarding which country to get it from and what if they move.
+However, there are special insurance providers for digital nomads like SafetyWing that solves this issue.
+They offer travel and medical insurance for digital nomads.
+A proof of employment with a foreign employer outside Argentina will be required as well as a professional resume.

 Information about the exact minimum salary required is still unavailable.